aus70/aus70.github.io/index.md

 E-commerce platform for 3D-Printing bureaus, the first startup of its kind completely based on serverless (AWS) technology.
 * __Founder and Managing Director of In Numero LLC__\
 Software development and data modeling consultancy in the fields of finance and medical data.\
+Development of pricing algorithms for financial derivatives.\
 Designed the architecture of a data-acquisition and analysis platform for medical IoT appliances.\
-Formed a mixed remote/local team, kicked-off development.
+Formed and managed a mixed remote/local development team.
 * __CTO at CustVox__ (now [SandSiv](https://sandsiv.com)).\
 Acqui-hired with the Zeelch platform: hired a fully remote team.\
 Designed and developed a ML-based text-analytics web app.